micjahn/SSMS-Schema-Folders/README.md

 This extension moves nodes in the Object Explorer tree view.
 This could cause problems with other extensions that are not expecting it.
 If you do have problems then let me know.
 * Red Gate SQL Search - When trying to select the object in Object Explorer from the search results, it will loop through the nodes comparing the node text.
 It doesn't check subfolders for most object types so will be unable to select the correct object.

-Please report any issues to <https://github.com/nicholas-ross/SSMS-Schema-Folders/issues>.
+Please report any issues to <https://github.com/micjahn/SSMS-Schema-Folders/issues>.

+## Change Log MJ fork

+### v1.6 (2024-08-20)
+* Added support for Regular Expressions
+* Added toolbar button for enable/disable the extension
+* Added MSI setup file
+* other small changes which I can't remember

 ## Change Log